Police Searching For Two Men Running A Ruse To Rob Homes

 CHICAGO (CBS)– Chicago police are warning residents about two men running a ruse to get inside homes to rob them.

-The Chicago Police Department said men wearing fake green safety vests are posing as water department workers.
-Once the men get inside the house, one person would distract the home owner while the other took money and jewelry.
+The Chicago Police Department said men wearing fake green safety vests are posing as city water department workers.
+Once the men get inside the house, one person distracts the homeowner while the other takes money and jewelry.

 Police said there were six similar incidents reported all at night.